Tbilisi Open Air: 2022

 The 2022 edition was held on 24–26 June and it was attended by more than 80,000 people.
-That broke the previous record and TOA 2022 became the most attended commercial music event of all time in the history of Georgia.
-The festival showed heavy support to Ukraine in the Russo-Ukrainian war that broke out that year – through donating part of the ticket and merch sales to the Ukrainian cause, supporting Ukraine through all media and communication channels, inviting pro-Ukrainian acts, etc.
+That broke the previous record and TOA 2022 became the most attended commercial music event in the history of Georgia.
+The festival supported Ukraine in the Russo-Ukrainian war that broke out that year, through donating part of the ticket and merch sales to the Ukrainian cause, supporting Ukraine through all media and communication channels, inviting pro-Ukrainian acts, etc.